Updated on 2023-03-14 GMT+08:00

 • If the permission check for DBMS_METADATA, Dynamic View or Schema Object Count Check fails, the next step cannot be performed.

-MySQL as the source database type: All check item results must be Success, or you cannot go to the next step.
+MySQL or GoldenDB as the source database type: The check result of show_rountine can be Alarm and the check results of remaining check items must be Success.
+Otherwise, you cannot go to the next step.

-9. After all check items are passed, click Next to go to the Schema Assessment Scope page.
+9. After all check items are passed, click Next to go to the Evaluation Scope Selection page.

 Figure 3 Selecting evaluation scope